 Fun fact: Incas invented freeze dried potatoes.
 They mashed the potatoes and left them in the sun to dehydrate.
 When all the water was evaporated the potatoes could be stored for months.

-2. How do you think the Incas made the stones in the above picture?
+- How do you think the Incas made the stones in the picture shown below?

-3. How do you think they built the wall, in the picture on page 2?
+- How do you think they built the wall, in the picture below?

 Remember, 500 years ago they had no machinery.

-6. The picture below shows two children on the hillside.
+- The picture above shows two children on the hillside.
 How do they dress different from you ?
 The other picture was taken at a market.

 What would it be like to shop there?